Elena Maria Vidal: Publications

 In 1997 Vidal's first historical novel Trianon was published by St. Michaels Press.
 The historical novel tells of the life and death of Louis XVI and Marie-Antoinette.
 In 2000, the sequel Madame Royale was published, as well as the second edition of Trianon, by The Neumann Press.
 Madame Royale chronicles the life of Marie-Antoinette's daughter, Marie-Thérèse-Charlotte.
 In 2010, the third edition of Trianon and the second edition of Madame Royale were released.
 In November 2009, The Night's Dark Shade was published by Mayapple Books.
 The new historical novel deals with the controversial Albigensian Crusade in thirteenth century France.
 Vidal has been a contributor to Canticle Magazine, Touchstone Magazine, The American Conservative, The National Observer and the Historical Novels Review.
 In May 2016 Vidal's biography of Marie-Antoinette was published.
-In November 2021 Vidal published the first volume of her "Henrietta of France" trilogy, entitled My Queen, My Love: A Novel of Henrietta Maria.
+In November 2021 Vidal published the first volume of her "Henrietta of France" trilogy, entitled My Queen, My Love: A Novel of Henrietta MariaMy Queen, My Love.
 She blogs at Tea at Trianon.